International Honors Program

 The International Honors Program (IHP) is a collaboration between Stanford Summer Session and specific international teaching and research institutions.
 All IHP students are endorsed through a selective admissions process, initiated at their home institution.

-Students, selected by their home institutions to attend IHP, spend eight weeks on Stanford's campus during the summer.
-This year, IHP students will come from 25 different universities in 16 countries around the world.
-The program combines top-notch academics with extracurricular activities that explore the rich cultural, social, and geographical resources of the San Francisco Bay Area.
+This year, IHP students will come from 27 different universities in 17 countries around the world.
+The program combines top-notch academics with IHP exclusive activities that explore the rich cultural, social, and geographical resources of the San Francisco Bay Area.
 The IHP experience is invaluable, especially for students who choose to pursue graduate or professional training in the United States.

 As a part of IHP, students have the opportunity to academically excel at one of the most competitive universities in the United States.
 Summer courses feature smaller class sizes, accessible instructors, and a diverse student body.
 IHP students are required to enroll in at least 8 units and can choose from more than 170 courses offered by 40 departments within the schools of Humanities and Sciences, Earth Sciences, and Engineering.